-Rosh Hashanah in Israel is one of the most special and meaningful times of the year – Happy new year to those who celebrate!
+Rosh Hashanah in Israel is one of the most special and meaningful times of the year – Happy New Year to those who celebrate!
 The Jewish New Year is called Rosh Hashanah and usually falls during September or early October.
 Rosh Hashanah is a two-day holiday which celebrates the start of the new year according to the Jewish calendar.
 Businesses across Israel will be closed on both days, so bear this in mind if you are in Israel during the period.
-In 2021, Rosh Hashanah will begin at sundown on September 6th and end at sundown on September 8th.
+During 2023, Rosh Hashanah will begin on Friday evening, September 15, and end at sundown on Sunday, September 17.
 In many ways, being in Israel during Rosh Hashanah is like Shabbat where most businesses are closed.

 Being in Israel during Rosh Hashanah

-If you are in Israel during the Rosh Hashanah holiday, one of the best ways to experience the holiday is by visiting a synagogue to hear the prayers.
-Jews attend quite lengthy synagogue services and recite special prayers and liturgical songs written over the centuries.
+If you are in Israel during the Rosh Hashanah holiday, one of the best ways to experience the holiday is by visiting the Western Wall to hear the prayers.
+Jewish people attend special holiday services at synagogue and recite special prayers and liturgical songs written over the centuries.
 These vary between Jews who have developed different prayers based on where they were living for hundreds of years.

-The blowing of the shofar (ram’s horn) is an iconic symbol of Rosh Hashanah – 100 (or 101) shofar blasts are sounded in the synagogue to symbolize God’s sovereignty over the world and remind Jews of the giving of the commandments on Mt.
+The blowing of the shofar (ram’s horn) is an iconic symbol of Rosh Hashanah.
+In the Jewish tradition, 100 (or 101) shofar blasts are sounded in the synagogue to symbolize God’s sovereignty over the world and remind Jews of the giving of the commandments on Mt.
 Sinai and of Abraham and Isaac’s devotion to God.
 They arouse people to repentance and to herald the Day of Judgment and the coming of the Messiah.
-If you aren’t able to attend synagogue, it is special just to hear the sound of the shofar.
-Often, it can be heard from outside the temple.
+If you aren’t able to attend a Jewish house of worship, it is special just to hear the sound of the shofar.
+Often, it can be heard from outside the synagogue.
 You may see crowds gathered outside the synagogue, this is a special time to hear the shofar.

 Visiting Jerusalem during Rosh Hashanah is a very spiritual and meaningful experience.
 Join our Jerusalem tours, which depart daily and operate throughout the holidays.
 Our tours visit the Western Wall and other important religious sites.